asantar0/Wordpress-Security/README.md

 ### Installation
 1. Copy the block from "Include's area" from "functions.php".
+2. Copy wp-config.php file into your Wordpress root directory
-2. Copy the folder "inc" inside your web directory /wp-content/themes/theme-name/
+3. Copy the folder "inc" inside your web directory /wp-content/themes/theme-name/

 ### License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.